vlapsley/blog/content/post/the-operation-was-a-success.md

 draft = false
 +++

+## A delay in proceedings

+In my [previous post](/post/where-is-my-soldering-iron/), I mentioned an ambitious plan to replace some capacitors in a faulty power supply for my PVR (Personal Video Recorder).
+With all the kerfuffle of the buildup to Christmas, I didn't get time to fix the power supply.
+I finally had some time on Boxing Day to get stuck into this small project.

 ## A slight change of plan

-In my [previous post](/post/where-is-my-soldering-iron/), I mentioned an ambitious plan to replace some capacitors in a faulty power supply for my PVR (Personal Video Recorder).
 The capacitors arrived the day after ordering - excellent service from [element14](http://au.element14.com/).

 But after going through the Beyonwiz forums further, I found that some users had replaced one faulty capacitor and got their PVR up and running again.
 Advice suggested replacing more capacitors to prevent further failure, but I have spares now and I wasn't overly confident on my soldering skills.
 It has been a long, long time.